Seattle council approves plan to raise water, sewage, waste and drainage rates more than 20% by 2026

 SPU had more than 1,700 employees in 2020, up from about 1,500 in 2016, according to salary records.

 SPU says the rate bumps could be worse.
-The organization’s last six-year “strategic business plan,” for 2017-23, projected average annual increases of 5.2%, whereas the new plan calls for increases of 4.2%.
+The organization’s last six-year “strategic business plan,” for 2017-23, projected average annual increases of 5.2%, whereas the new plan calls for average annual increases of 4.2%.
 SPU has trimmed cuts and saved money in various ways recently, general manager Mami Hara told council members last month.

 A six-year plan that the council approved in 2018 for SPU’s sister organization, Seattle City Light, called for 4.5% average annual increases.
 City Light provides electricity.